 U.S. Government Accounting Office (2008).
 Nursing Homes: Federal Monitoring Surveys Demonstrate Continued Understatement of Serious Care Problems and CMS Oversight Weaknesses (Publication GAO–08-517) reported in a May 2008 study conducted by the U.S. General Accountability Office revealed that state surveys understate problems in licensed facilities: 70% of state surveys miss at least one deficiency and 15% of surveys miss actual harm and immediate jeopardy of a nursing home resident.

 Further, the National Center reported that 91% of nursing homes lacked adequate staff to properly care for their patients.

 This, of course, should be a concern to anyone considering placement of their loved ones in a nursing home setting.
 Accordingly, it is imperative that family members follow up on the care and treatment being received at the nursing home.
 Any indication of abuse or neglect should be investigated further.

 In the event that evidence of abuse or neglect is present, authorities should be notifed immediately.
 You should also contact a Nursing Home Negligence attorney to further investigate evidence of abuse or neglect and file the appropriate claim or lawsuit against the nursing home, as well as, all responsible parties.

 Your loved ones deserve to be treated with respect and dignity in the twilight years of their lives.
 Call us right away if you suspect abuse or neglect at the hands of a nursing home facility and we will launch an investigation and pursue substantiated claims.
-Trial Lawyers USA, LLC, (678) 882-7355
+Anthony Overton Van Johnson & Associates, P.C., (678) 882-7355